The Importance of Self Care in a Healthy Happy Life.

 Emotional Self Care.
 Involves recognizing, accepting, and expressing your feelings in healthy ways.
 This could mean therapy, journaling, or simply talking with someone you trust.

 Example.
-Writing down how you feel after a stressful day to release tension and gain clarity.
+Write down how you feel after a stressful day to release tension and gain clarity.

 Mental Self Care.
 Enhances cognitive function and mental health.
 Reading, learning something new, puzzles, or a digital detox all feed your mind.